Reviews You Can Rely On

 Our Verdict

 The La Sportiva Trango Alp is a longtime favorite among our avid mountain athletes.
 It is not the lightest summer mountaineering boot we have reviewed, but the increased durability and smooth articulation have won the hearts of our reviewers.
 The leather upper makes this a very durable and slightly warmer boot, too, which has made it more versatile and allowed our testers to take it just a little bit higher and colder than similar boots made of synthetic materials.
 The smooth leather upper also helps the boot articulate evenly on uneven terrain and minimizes pinch points common to layered synthetic uppers.
 We love this boot and are psyched it has held up for so many seasons of use.
-Check out our article on the best women's mountaineering boots to see how it ranks versus competitors.
+Check out our review of women's mountaineering boots to see how it ranks versus competitors.

 REASONS TO BUY